hube12/General-Seed-Finder-Website/content/en/blog/news/second-post.md

 linkTitle: "Second blog post"
 date: 2020-06-28
 description: >
-  A short lead descripton about this content page.
+  A short lead description of this content page.
 Text here can also be **bold** or _italic_ and can even be split over multiple paragraphs.
 ---